Mindera/chef-lsyncd/README.md

 - `rsync_opts` - list of rsync options
 - `exclude` - list of [exclusions](https://github.com/axkibe/lsyncd/wiki/Lsyncd%202.1.x%20%E2%80%96%20Layer%204%20Config%20%E2%80%96%20Default%20Behavior#exclusions)
 - `exclude_from` - path to file containing exclusions
+- `delete` - By default Lsyncd will delete files on the target that are not present at the source.
+This flags let you define if you don't want to delete files, or when you want them to be deleted.

 #### Example